/*

 <h3>What happened</h3>

 <p>You landed on an active runway with a vehicle on the surface.
-The vehicle was stopped and you had enough lateral or longitudinal separation to avoid contact — which is why this ending is "incident" and not "accident."
+The vehicle was stopped and you had enough lateral or longitudinal separation to avoid contact, which is why this ending is "incident" and not "accident."
 The FAA is going to investigate.
 Your certificate is going to be reviewed.
 Your insurance rate is going to move.
-And the internal culture at Teterboro Tower — which is already the highest-traffic corporate airport in the country — is going to get measurably tighter for every pilot who flies there this year.</p>
+And the internal culture at Teterboro Tower, already the busiest corporate airport in the country, is going to get measurably tighter for every pilot who flies there this year.</p>

 <h3>ADM analysis</h3>

 <p>Runway incursion response is a scripted procedure for a reason.
 The tower controller's job, the moment a vehicle enters the runway surface, is to cancel landing clearance and direct the incoming aircraft to go around.
-The pilot's job, the moment the pilot sees a vehicle on the surface, is to initiate a go-around — without waiting for the clearance cancellation.
+The pilot's job, the moment the pilot sees a vehicle on the surface, is to initiate a go-around without waiting for the clearance cancellation.
 Both roles exist because the runway incursion timeline is too short for negotiation.
 The pilot who attempts to "save the landing" is making a decision that, across an industry of millions of flights, produces the worst runway-surface accidents in civil aviation.
 Every trade publication covers this every year.</p>

 <h3>What good judgment looks like here</h3>

-<p>See vehicle on runway → go around.
+<p>Vehicle on the runway means go around.
 Unconditional.
 The go-around costs three minutes of flight time and zero dollars.
-The alternative — which is what you just executed — costs months of regulatory process even when nothing touches anything, and produces catastrophe in the statistical tail.</p>
+The alternative, which is what you just executed, costs months of regulatory process even when nothing touches anything, and produces catastrophe in the statistical tail.</p>

 <h3>Key takeaway</h3>